Eccodyne/Plant-Watering-System/README.md

 - Attach the silicon hoses to the "in" and "out" ports of the water pumps.
 The "out" ports have a smaller inner diameter than the "in" ports.
 You can use mini zip ties if you want to attach the hoses to the "in" and "out" ports more securely.
 - Attach the silicon hoses coming from the water outlets of the Plant Watering System to the printed spikes.
 Push the spikes into the soil of the plants you want to water.
 - Fill a container with water and place silicon hoses connected to the "in" ports of the Plant Watering System in the container.
 Use a weight to keep the hoses from moving in the water container

+IMPORTANT: This device is only suitable for indoor usage!
+Make sure that the silicon hoses are connected tightly to the water pumps to avoid unwanted water leakage (use mini zip ties if need be).

 ***
 ### ⚙️ Configuring your Plant Watering System